 Civitans of South Carolina were excited to welcome Civitan International President Bob Jones and Civitans from around the world to the 99th Annual Civitan International Convention in Greenville.
 Delegates were treated with a beach and shag party and plenty of sweet tea.
 The traditional fund raising events, the Breakthru Golf Tournament and the newly named Civitan Fest raised over $240,000 to support our Civitan International Reasearch Center.
 Read a complete recap of the convention in the July issue of Civitan Magazine.

-of the South Carolina District of Civitan International September, 2021, Greenville, South Carolina.
+The information in this report is current through the 74th Annual Convention of the South Carolina District of Civitan International September, 2021, Greenville, South Carolina.

 ACKNOWLEDGMENTS: